ArturSkowronski/jdk-performance-benchmarks-iceberg/README.md

 ## Usage

 Run `scripts/run_petclinic.sh` and pass the desired JDK version (8, 11 or 23).
+A second optional argument enables extra features: `appcds` turns on Application Class-Data Sharing and `crac` starts the application using a CRaC-enabled JDK.
 By default the application is exposed on port `8080`.
 You can override the port by setting the environment variable `HOST_PORT`.

 ```bash
 # Start PetClinic with JDK 11 (default)